-Teaching Main idea and details can be a very tricky concept for students to master.
+Determining the main idea can be a very tricky concept for students to master.
 To assume this can be taught through cute graphic organizers would be very ineffective.
 Scaffolded instruction is the key.
 Here are some ideas to accomplish student mastery.

-When teaching main idea and key details to students, it's important to with the basics.
-This can be accomplished with a simple anchor chart, a read aloud, or even an instructional video.
+When teaching main idea and key details to students, it’s important to start with the basics.
+There are several ways to do this, from showing kids a simple anchor chart, building awareness with a read aloud, watching an instructional video, or with a hands-on activity.

 Anchor charts can get as fancy or as plain as you’d like.
 The main point is that the students are learning about the information through the visuals and text on the poster.
 Anchor charts are done with the students.
 Personally, I create the images at home and laminate the poster first.
 Then, the students help me fill in the information with either post it notes or dry erase marker.